MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-postgresql-database-change-data-capture.md

 This article shows you how to add a PostgreSQL Database Change Data Capture (CDC) source to an eventstream.

 The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric event streams allows you to capture a snapshot of the current data in a PostgreSQL database.
-Currently, PostgreSQL Database Change Data Capture (CDC) is supported from the following services: **Azure Database for PostgreSQL**, **Amazon RDS for PostgreSQL**,  **Amazon Aurora PostgreSQL** and **Google Cloud SQL for PostgreSQL**.
+Currently, PostgreSQL Database Change Data Capture (CDC) is supported from the following services:
+- **Azure Database for PostgreSQL**
+- **Amazon RDS for PostgreSQL**
+- **Amazon Aurora PostgreSQL**
+- **Google Cloud SQL for PostgreSQL**

 Once the PostgreSQL Database CDC source is added to the eventstream, it captures row-level changes to the specified tables.
 These changes can then be processed in real-time and sent to different destinations for further analysis.